• Skip to primary navigation

 Carrot pancakes are famous in Finland and Sweden.
 These shredded carrot pancakes can be eaten both as savory or sweet.
 Eat these as breakfast, lunch, snack, or dinner.

-carrot pancakes with smoked salmon
+Carrot pancakes with smoked salmon filling.

 Ingredients